 7. Visitors and guests must register their vehicles and receive a Temporary Parking Permit which will be valid for a set period of time.
 Decal holders who drive on campus in a vehicle without a decal (rental car, leased vehicle, borrowed) must apply for a Temporary Parking Permit at the Public Safety office.
 Visitors dining at the Gordy Center are exempt from this requirement.
 Driver is to provide a vehicle description, location where the vehicle will be parked, and expected time frame the vehicle will be on campus.
 The Temporary Parking Permit will be hung from the rear view mirror with the verbiage facing the front windshield.

 NOTE: Occasionally, a driver will park illegally and then put an old or misappropriated citation on his or her windshield in an attempt to beguile officers into believing s/he has already received a ticket.
-In an effort to discourage such behavior, owner/operators of such vehicles are subject to judicial disciplinary action and revocation of parking privileges.
+In an effort to discourage such behavior, owner/operators of such vehicles are subject to judicial disciplinary action, towing of vehicle and/or revocation of parking privileges.

 The decision to impound a vehicle will not be undertaken lightly; however, an illegally parked vehicle may be impounded without notice, and at the owner's expense, if it presents a hazard to motorists or is obstructing traffic.
-Other vehicles subject to immediate impoundment include, but are not limited to, those parked in marked "Tow Away Zones," those parked in spots reserved for specific persons, vehicles that are abandoned or obviously inoperable, and those receiving three or more parking citations (paid or unpaid).
-In other words, the vehicle is subject to impoundment immediately upon receiving the third citation.
+Other vehicles subject to immediate impoundment include, but are not limited to, those parked in marked "Tow Away Zones," those parked in spots reserved for specific persons, vehicles that are abandoned or obviously inoperable and vehicles parked on campus during a suspension period.
 If a vehicle remains in the same space without being moved or is obviously disabled for a period of seven consecutive days without the owner/operator contacting Public Safety with a date the vehicle will be moved; Public Safety will attempt to contact the owner and the vehicle is subject to impoundment.

 Although the University assumes no liability for damage or losses incurred as a result of such impoundment, Reinhardt Public Safety officers shall attempt to inventory the contents of impounded vehicle(s) in order to account for any and all valuables contained therein.
 No officer shall attempt to gain entry for inventory purposes; however, when said vehicle(s) are locked with all windows secured.
 The legal owner of the vehicle is responsible for all towing and storage charges pertaining to the impoundment.

-Reinhardt utilizes R & R Towing of Canton for impoundment services.
-Their address is: 130 Longview Dr., Canton, GA, their phone number is 770-720-6200, and their website is: www.rrtowing.net.
-They maintain 7-day a week business hours of 9:00 a.m. to 5:00 p.m.; however, impounded vehicles may be retrieved 24 hours a day, 7 days a week by calling their number.
+Reinhardt utilizes Mauldin Body Shop, Inc. of Canton for impoundment services.
+Their address is: 143 Butterworth Road, Canton, GA, their phone number is 770-479-4851.
+They maintain 7-day a week business hours of 8:30 a.m. to 5:30 p.m.; however, impounded vehicles may be retrieved 24 hours a day, 7 days a week by calling their number.

-The impoundment fee charged by R & R is within the limits set by the GA Public Service Commission 515-16-15-.03(2) in accordance with GA law, OCGA Sec 44-1-13 which is currently a minimum $125.
-If the owner of a vehicle arrives before R & R Towing has left the premises with the vehicle, R & R will release the vehicle to the owner once the owner produces the ignition key; however, the owner will be required to pay an operator fee of $50.
+The impoundment fee charged by Mauldin Body Shop, Inc. is within the limits set by the GA Public Service Commission 515-16-15-.03(2) in accordance with GA law, OCGA Sec 44-1-13 which is currently a minimum of $125.
+If the owner of a vehicle arrives before Mauldin Body Shop has left the premises with the vehicle, they will release the vehicle to the owner once the owner produces the ignition key; however, the owner will be required to pay an operator fee of $50.
 If the owner/operator is unable to produce the ignition key or the operator fee, the vehicle will be towed to the impound lot.

 Parking Violation Fees